 Seven full days passed after the LORD had struck the Nile.
 Exodus 7:25

-In the normal course of life setbacks happen.
-In anything worthwhile—relationship, innovation, discovery, research, and/or career path—experience dictates that setbacks are part of the process.
+In the normal course of life, setbacks happen.
+In anything worthwhile, whether it be a relationship, innovation, discovery, research, career, etc., human experience dictates that setbacks are part of the process.

 The Hebrew people lived in Egypt approximately 400 years.
-Best estimates say they spent the latter 150-200 years of that time in slavery.
+Best estimates say the latter 150-200 years of that time were spent in slavery.
 Harsh, forced, heat of the desert, menial task slavery, with brutal task masters.

 The people cried for deliverance and God heard their prayer.
 Appearing to Moses, God gave a message to take to the Hebrew people—He would fulfill the word spoken long ago to Abraham, Isaac, and Jacob.
 Tell the people “I have observed what has been done to you in Egypt and I promise that I will bring you up out of the affliction of Egypt” to a land flowing with milk and honey.
 With great power and miraculous signs, God promised to set His people free (Exodus 3:16-20).